 With the death of Jeanine, Chicago is in chaos.
 Evelyn takes command and restores control, forbidding anybody from crossing the wall.
 She is soon challenged by Johanna who has united many of the former factions into a group that call themselves the Allegiant.
 Tris and Tobias dislike the fact that Evelyn is encouraging summary executions of Jeanine’s collaborators.
 She and Tobias break Caleb out of custody and, joined by Peter and others, they break over the wall.
 Wandering the desolate wasteland, they eventually come to a city of great technological advance hidden behind a forcefield.
 They are welcomed there, finding that the people having been closely monitoring them.
 David, the leader of the Bureau of Genetic Welfare, takes a great interest in Tris, seeing her as the sole genetically pure person to emerge from the experiment they set up in Chicago in an effort to cleanse the human race from genetic engineering that had occurred in the past.
 As Tris is wooed by David, Chicago descends into open warfare.
 Meanwhile, Tobias makes the discovery that the Bureau are abducting children from the wasteland and erasing their memories.

 Allegiant – referred to as The Divergent Series: Allegiant on the end but not the opening credits and all of the promotional materials – is the third film is the series adapted from Veronica Roth’s trilogy of Young Adult novels.
 It was preceded by Divergent (2014) and Insurgent (2015).
 As has become a yawn-inducingly predictable cliche with every Young Adult-adapted series being made – Harry Potter, Twilight, The Hunger Games – the final book has been split into two parts for no real reason than that every other series is doing it and it allows a lucrative franchise to be dragged out and make a few more million dollars.
 Alas, in this case, Allegiant tanked at the box-office (earning slightly more than half what Insurgent did on its opening weekend).
-As a result, plans for a theatrical release the fourth entry in the series were camcelled and it retooled as the tv movie, proposed for Ascendant (2019).
+As a result, plans for a theatrical release pf the fourth entry in the series were cancelled and it retooled as the tv movie the fate of which has sat in limbo since currently being proposed for Ascendant (2019).

 All of that said, I did enjoy Allegiant more than I did the other Divergent films.
 And that is for the simple reason that it abandons the dull and unimaginative dystopian scenario for the most part and actually does something interesting.
 It takes the action outside the city.
 The wastelands are an extremely prettily photographed world of orange and crimson waters, skies and desert sands quite unlike any other realm that has turned up in a post-holocaust film.
 The arrival at the city (or airport as it is referred to in some parts) is the best section of the film.
 Here Robert Schwentke has had the design and effects team construct something that looks imaginatively futuristic – be it wonderful pieces of tech like the virtual reality monitoring systems or the mini-drones and forcefields that each of the soldiers use to go into combat to the flying machines that actually look they would be perfectly navigable.